 This card has an EMV chip and no foreign transaction fees.
 New cardholders earn 50,000 points after spending $4,000 within three months of account opening.
 Double points are earned on all travel and dining charges.
 You earn one point per dollar spent elsewhere.
 Points are earned in Chase’s Ultimate Rewards program, and they can be redeemed for cash back, travel reservations, gift cards and more, or transferred to participating airline and hotel programs.
 This card also offers trip cancellation/interruption insurance and rental car coverage.
 There is a $95 annual fee for this card that is waived the first year.
 You can see a full review of the Chase Sapphire Preferred card here.

 Remember, it’s a good idea to read any terms and conditions carefully to find the credit card that’s right for you.
 Also, you may want to check your credit before you apply.
 A good credit score opens the door to more credit options.
 Plus, you’ll want to be sure your credit can handle the hard inquiry generated by a card application.
-You can see where your credit stands by viewing your free credit report summary, updated each month, on Credit.com.
+You can see where your credit stands by viewing your free credit report summary, updated every 14 days, on Credit.com.

 At publishing time, the Barclaycard Arrival Plus World Elite, American Express Platinum and Citi Prestige credit cards are offered through Credit.com product pages, and Credit.com is compensated if our users apply and ultimately sign up for these cards.
 However, this relationship does not result in any preferential editorial treatment.